etcetra7n/cleopatra/README.md

 can use your PC even if you are not in the physical vicinity of it.

-The Cleopatra Service Daemon installed on your PC will connect with the Cleoptra worker server(hosted on cloudlare) to receive jobs and run it and send back the results.
+The Cleopatra Service Daemon installed on your PC will connect with the Cleoptra worker server(hosted on a server) to receive jobs and run it and send back the results.

 There are two APIs facilitating this service: `/api/fetch` and `/api/send`.
 The daemon will send communicate with these 2 APIs.
 The daemon fetches jobs from worker every 2 minutes and if there is a job available, the daemon runs it and send back the output and exit code of the job